actmd/abraham/README.md

 ### Tour content

 A tour is composed of a series of steps.
 A step may have a title and must have a description.
-You may attach a step to a particular element on the page, and place the callout to the left, right, top, or bottom.
+You may attach a step to a particular element on the page, and place the callout in a particular position (see below).

 ```yaml
 intro: